-The anonymous author asks, &#8220;At what time did royalty fall?&#8221; and he answers at once, &#8220;It was under the reign of Saul.&#8221;
+The anonymous author asks, "At what time did royalty fall?" and he answers at once, "It was under the reign of Saul."

 Plainly Saul (asked for by the sin of the people, although allowed of God) is not the monarchy according to the will of God.
 David and Solomon are those whom we see in that character.
 It is in Solomon that the fall of the monarchy is shewn.
-God&#8217;s patience was long-suffering for the sake of His servant David.
+God's patience was longsuffering for the sake of His servant David.
 The immovable promise of God to the posterity of David cannot fail in the Person of the Christ; but it is quite clear that the monarchy has never been re-established in its primitive state, and that on the contrary, as far as this monarchy was confided to men in the flesh, it has been judged by God; that, after long-enduring patience, God has put an end to it, and that at the same time He has put an end to the relations of His people with Himself.

 Does the anonymous author think that the primitive state of the people was re-established in the time of Nehemiah?